I Tested 8 GLP-1 Tracker Apps. Only Two Actually Build Habits.

 - Multi-medication scheduling (injectable + oral)

-- Privacy-first: all data stored on-device and synced via iCloud — no accounts, no data selling
+- Privacy-first: data stored on-device and synced via iCloud — no accounts, no data selling

 - Clean, focused interface without feature bloat